Any2HRTF/PPM/README.md

 ## Usage

 The module provides a single class `PPM`.
-The constructor will generate a PPM instance with default parameter values.
+The constructor will generate a PPM instance with default PPM-parameter values.

 ```python
 from ppm import PPM